+Renewal of limited permits in medicine;
-- Renewal of limited permits in medicine; - In-person CPR course certification requirements for dentists and dental hygienists; - The takeover and restructuring of struggling and persistently struggling schools; - Teacher certification through the Individual Evaluation pathway;

-- Expiration dates of the Initial certificate, Initial Reissuance, Provisional certificate, Provisional Renewal, and Conditional Initial certificate for teacher candidates; - Emergency COVID-19 teaching certificates; - School district leader and school district business leader assessments; - Annual monitoring and tracking of prekindergarten program effectiveness and the annual report of the percentage of prekindergarten children making significant gains; - Application deadline for alternative high school equivalency preparation programs; - Unit of study requirements; - Regents examinations, pathway assessments, alternative assessments, technical assessments, work-readiness assessments, and locally developed test requirements for a diploma; - NYS career and development and occupational studies commencement credential; and - General comprehensive examination requirements for a high school equivalency diploma.
+- In-person CPR course certification requirements for dentists and dental hygienists; - The takeover and restructuring of struggling and persistently struggling schools; - Teacher certification through the Individual Evaluation pathway; - Expiration dates of the Initial certificate, Initial Reissuance, Provisional certificate, Provisional Renewal, and Conditional Initial certificate for teacher candidates; - Emergency COVID-19 teaching certificates; - School district leader and school district business leader assessments; - Annual monitoring and tracking of prekindergarten program effectiveness and the annual report of the percentage of prekindergarten children making significant gains; - Application deadline for alternative high school equivalency preparation programs; - Unit of study requirements; - Regents examinations, pathway assessments, alternative assessments, technical assessments, work-readiness assessments, and locally developed test requirements for a diploma; - NYS career and development and occupational studies commencement credential; and - General comprehensive examination requirements for a high school equivalency diploma.

-Because the Board of Regents meets at scheduled intervals, the earliest the proposed amendments could be presented for regular (nonemergency) adoption, after publication in the State Register and expiration of the 45-day public comment period required in the State Administrative Procedure Act (SAPA) section 201(4-a), is the September 2021 Regents meeting.
-However, because the COVID-19 crisis is presently affecting the State of

-New York, emergency action is necessary for the preservation of public health and the general welfare in order to immediately provide flexibility for certain regulatory requirements in response to the COVID-19 crisis, and to ensure that the emergency action taken at the June meeting remains continuously in effect.
+Because the Board of Regents meets at scheduled intervals, the earliest the proposed amendments could be presented for regular (nonemergency) adoption, after publication in the State Register and expiration of the 45-day public comment period required in the State Administrative Procedure Act (SAPA) section 201(4-a), is the December 2021 Regents meeting.
+However, because the COVID-19 crisis is presently affecting the State of New York, emergency action is necessary for the preservation of public health and the general welfare in order to immediately provide flexibility for certain regulatory requirements in response to the COVID-19 crisis, and to ensure that the emergency action taken at the June meeting remains continuously in effect.

-It is anticipated that the proposed rule will be presented for adoption as a permanent rule at the September 2021 Regents meeting, which is the first scheduled meeting after the 45-day public comment period prescribed in SAPA for State agency rule making.
+It is anticipated that the proposed rule will be presented for adoption as a permanent rule at the December 2021 Regents meeting, which is the first scheduled meeting after the 45-day public comment period prescribed in SAPA for State agency rule making.
+Because the emergency rule will expire before the December Regents meeting, it is anticipated that an additional emergency action will be presented for adoption at the October 2021 Regents meeting.